Fourth Sunday after Epiphany

 People: Glory to you, Lord Christ.

-Lector: The Gospel of the Lord.
+Celebrant: The Gospel of the Lord

 People: Praise to you, Lord Christ.